Network Config Management (NCM)

 To upload the firmware files and create backups of them with FTP, you must do it in an encrypted way to have the highest possible security.
 See section “FTP configuration to receive data in Pandora FMS” and the use of vsFTPd.
 You must use SFTP with exclusive chroot in:

-See the Pandora FMS “Security Architecture” for a comprehensive overview of this issue.
+See Pandora FMS “Security Architecture” for a comprehensive overview of this issue.

 Configuration management on the devices

-If the configuration has been successfully completed, you may access the agent view or the Configuration → Network Config Management section to perform all possible management on each of them.
+After the NCM devices have been configured, you may access the agent view or go to Management → Configuration → Network Config Manager → NCM Devices to perform all possible management on each device.

 For the NCM feature there are three different ACL bits in which you may define the different users from the following defined bits: